-1. Who was William Penn? a.
+Who was William Penn? a.
 A King of England b.
 A famous painter c.
 The founder of Pennsylvania d.
 A well-known musician 2.
 Which war did America fight to become an independent country, known as "The War for Independence"? a.
 The Revolutionary War b.
 World War I c.
 The Civil War d.
 The War of 1812 3.
 Who was Charles Willson Peale? a.
 A famous painter b.
 Founder of the first Natural History Museum in America c.
 An inventor d.
 All of the above 4.
 Who was Harriet Tubman? a.
 A singer b.
 George Washington's servant c.
 A conductor on the Underground Railroad d.
-The first woman President What was one law that made Pennsylvania different from others?a.
-All new settlers were given moneyb.
-Religious Freedomc.
-There were lots of big cities for people to find workd.
-It was famous for having the best food in the new world 6.
-What does "Abolitionist" mean? a.
-Someone who is against slavery b.
-Someone who doesn't allow new settlers in their colony c.
-A type of scientist d.
+The first woman President 5.
+What was one law that made Pennsylvania different from others? a.
+All new settlers were given money b.
+Religious Freedom c.
+There were lots of big cities for people to find work d.
+It was famous for having the best food in the new world d.
 A type of diary

-7. What is the name of the Native American tribe that lived in what is now Philadelphia? a.
-Sioux b.
-Lenape c.
-Navajo 8.
-How interested are you in history and social studies? a.
+7. How interested are you in history and social studies?a.
+Very interestedb.
+A little interestedc.
+Not very interested 8.
+How interested are you in taking the History Hunters field trips? a.
 Very interested b.
 A little interested c.
 Not very interested 9.
-How interested are you in taking the History Hunters field trips?a.
-Very interestedb.
-A little interestedc.
-Not very interested 10.
+Have you visited a museum before?a.
+Yesb.
+Noc.
+Not sure 10.
 Do you think, after your field trips with your class, you will want to bring your family back to see the museum?a.
 Yesb.
 Noc.
-Not sure

-- 11. Write as much as you can, answering the following questions (Teachers, if requested, please provide additional writing space): - a.
-What do you think we can learn from a house that is more than 250 years old? - b.
+Not sure 11.
+Write as much as you can, answering the fol provide additional writing space):a.
+What do you think we can learn from a hob.
 Do you think old houses are important?
-Why or why not? - c.
-Why do you think is it important to learn history?
+Wc.
+Why do you think is it important to learn use that is more than 250 years old?
+Thy or why not?

-An Introduction to YSyc.
+An Introduction to Vyck